 The spread of a novel strain of coronavirus ("COVID-19") has caused significant business disruptions in the United States beginning in the first quarter of 2020 and has resulted in governmental authorities implementing numerous measures to try to contain the virus, such as quarantines, shelter-in-place or total lock-down orders and business limitations and shutdowns (subject to exceptions for certain "essential" operations and businesses).
-Over the course of the COVID-19 pandemic, medical cannabis companies have been deemed "essential" by 29 states administering shelter-in-place orders and adult use cannabis has been deemed "essential" in eight of those states.
-Consequently, the impact of the COVID-19 pandemic and the related regulatory and private sector response on our financial and operating results for the period ended December 31, 2020 was somewhat mitigated as all of our borrowers were permitted to continue to operate during this pandemic and we have not experienced any payment defaults by our borrowers nor have we made any concessions on any payments due, in each case, related to the COVID-19 pandemic.
+Over the course of the COVID-19 pandemic, medical cannabis companies have been deemed "essential" by almost all states with legalized cannabis and stay-at-home orders.
+Consequently, the impact of the COVID-19 pandemic and the related regulatory and private sector response on our financial and operating results for the period ended December 31, 2020 and the three months ended March 31, 2021 was somewhat mitigated as all of our borrowers were permitted to continue to operate during this pandemic and we have not experienced any payment defaults by our borrowers nor have we made any concessions on any payments due, in each case, related to the COVID-19 pandemic.

 Regardless, the full extent of the economic impact of the business disruptions caused by COVID-19 is uncertain.
 The outbreak of COVID-19 has severely impacted global economic activity and caused significant volatility and negative pressure in financial markets.
 The global impact of the outbreak has been rapidly evolving, and many countries, including the United States, have reacted by instituting quarantines, mandating business and school closures and restricting travel.
 As a result, the COVID-19 pandemic is negatively impacting almost every industry directly or indirectly, including the regulated cannabis industry.
 Although some of these measures have been lifted or scaled back, a recent resurgence of COVID-19 in certain parts of the world, including the United States, has resulted in the re-imposition of certain restrictions and may lead to more restrictions to reduce the spread of COVID-19.
 The extent of any effect that these disruptions may have on our operations and financial performance will depend on future developments, including possible impacts on the performance of our loans, general business activity, and ability to generate revenue, which cannot be determined.
-For more information see "Risk Factors-Risks Related to Our Business and Growth Strategy-The current outbreak of COVID-19, or the future outbreak of any other highly infectious or contagious diseases, could materially and adversely impact or cause disruption to our borrowers and their operations, and in turn our ability to continue to execute our business plan."
+For more information see "Risk Factors- Risks Related to Our Business and Growth Strategy-The current outbreak of COVID-19, or the future outbreak of any other highly infectious or contagious diseases, could materially and adversely impact or cause disruption to our our observes and their operations, and in turn our ability to continue to execute our business plan."